- About Hevo

 Note: Only the Instagram Business accounts for which you have selected the linked Facebook pages are available for selection.

-Historical Sync Duration: The duration for which the past data must be ingested.
-Default: 1 Year.
+Historical Sync Duration: The duration for which the existing data in the Source must be ingested.
+Default duration: 1 Year.

 Click TEST & CONTINUE.